sunfishcode/origin/README.md

 For a C-ABI-compatible interface to this functionality, see [c-scape].

-This is used by [Mustang] and [Eyra] in thier libc implementation, and in the [origin-studio] project in its std implementation, which are three different ways to support building Rust programs written entirely in Rust.
+This is used by [Mustang] and [Eyra] in their libc implementations, and in the [origin-studio] project in its std implementation, which are three different ways to support building Rust programs written entirely in Rust.